 - ½ teaspoon fine salt

 - ½ cup coconut sugar (65 g) or brown sugar

 - 2 large eggs

 - 1 ½ teaspoons pure vanilla extract

 - 4 spotted ripe bananas, mashed (about 1 ½ cups or 350 g)

 - ¾ cup chocolate chips plus more for top

-- Pour the batter into the prepared loaf pan, top with chocolates, and bake for 45-55 minutes or until a knife inserted into the center comes out clean.
+- Pour the batter into the prepared loaf pan, sprinkle additional chocolate chips on top of batter if desired.
+Bake for 45-55 minutes or until a knife inserted into the center comes out clean.

 - Remove from the oven and let cool before slicing into 10-12 even slices.